 A Film Career Requires Knowledge and Perseverance

 Whatever you decide to do in the film industry, whether in front of the camera or behind the camera, you need to know about the industry and study it well.
 As you gain experience, you will be like one of the professionals, living a life as a director or camera person.
-You may find yourself in the exact place you have dreamed about your whole life.
+You may find yourself in the exact place you have dreamed of your whole life.

 Dress for Success